Confederate memorial highlights deep-seated divisions in Alamance County - News Break

 Confederate memorial highlights deep-seated divisions in Alamance County

-May 22—Although Thursday's Confederate Memorial in Graham went off without violence or arrests, it still showcased the deep ideological divide within the community.
+Although Thursday's Confederate Memorial in Graham went off without violence or arrests, it still showcased the deep ideological divide within the community.
 The event was advertised as a celebration of the 160th anniversary of North Carolina's secession from the Union and admittance into the Confederacy.
-Many felt that the event in and of itself spoke to the deep-seated divisions within the Alamance community.www.northwestgeorgianews.com
+Many felt that the event in and of itself spoke to the deep-seated divisions within the Alamance community.www.thetimesnews.com